extremq/configurable-neural-network/README.md

 By configurable I mean that you can set how many hidden layers the model should have and specify the amount of nodes on each layer.

-You can also choose whether to use ReLU or Sigmoid as the activation function.
+The sigmoid is the activation function.
+I will implement ReLU in a future repository.

 # Shape of neural net
 Right now, I haven't found that much of an improvement by incorporating more than one hidden layer.